lukaspili/Auto-Mortar/README.md

 Use `@MVP` from package mvp.standalone, in order to generate screen that extend from a custom class.
 This particular `@MVP` annotation defines a `screenSuperclass` attribute.
 By default it's none.

-#### More on Flow navigation library

-Flow navigation is another experimental library working with Flow library.
-It's an alternative to Flow-path that preserves the scopes of previous paths in navigation history.
-You can check it out here: [https://github.com/lukaspili/flow-navigation](https://github.com/lukaspili/flow-navigation)

 ## Installation

 Gradle apt plugin recommended, like for dagger 2.